Important Information Regarding COVID-19

 - Obesity (body mass index [BMI] of 30 kg/m2 or higher but < 40 kg/m2)

 - Type 2 diabetes mellitus

-Based on what we know at this time, adults of any age with the following conditions might be at an increased risk for severe illness from the virus that causes COVID-19 AND SHOULD CONSIDER DELAYING ALL NON-EMERGENCY TREATMENT UNTIL JUNE 1, 2020.
-AN M.D.
-OR D.M.D.
-MUST REVIEW HISTORY AND CLEAR DENTAL TREATMENT:
+Based on what we know at this time, adults of any age with the following conditions might be at an increased risk for severe illness from the virus that causes COVID-19 AND SHOULD CONSULT THEIR MEDICAL DOCTOR FOR ADVICE ON SCHEDULING DENTAL CARE:

 - Asthma (moderate-to-severe)

 - Cerebrovascular disease (affects blood vessels and blood supply to the brain)

 - Immunocompromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines

 - Liver disease

 - Overweight (BMI > 25 kg/m2, but < 30 kg/m2) (Continued on next page)

 - Pulmonary fibrosis (having damaged or scarred lung tissues)